PagerDuty/public-support-scripts/get_info_on_all_users/README.md

 - Role/Tier After: The role/tier of the user after the change occurred
 - Actor ID: The ID of the most specific actor that made the role change
 - Actor Type: The type of the most specific actor that made the role change
-- Actor Summary (not required): The display name of the most specific after that made the role change.
+- Actor Summary (not required): The display name of the most specific after that made the role change

 ### Usage